hasboeuf/louisbread/README.md

 ### 5. La cuisson

-* Warm up your hoven to 240 celsius, pour a mug of water inside to humidify the air
+* Warm up your oven to 240 celsius, put a mug full of water inside to humidify the air
 * Brush dough with water or use a water spray

 ![cuisson_1][cuisson_1]